robobenklein/robobenklein.github.io/_posts/2020-10-24-keyfield-a-dream-of-a-federated-keybase.md

 ## KeyField user accounts

-Notably I do not think that user IDs should be tied to a specific homeserver, I not like that Mastodon and Matrix usernames always include the domain of the homeserver, but I understand why it's needed.
+Notably I do not think that user IDs should be tied to a specific homeserver, I do not like that Mastodon and Matrix usernames always include the domain of the homeserver, but I understand why it's needed.

 Instead of linking accounts to a specific homeserver I'd like to find a method that allows a single user, identified by their account/master key, to move between homeservers at will.